INS Jalashwa: Service history

 On 1 February 2008, five Indian Navy personnel were killed, and three others critically injured by inhaling poisonous hydrogen sulphide (H_{2}S) gas aboard Jalashwa.
 The mishap occurred during an exercise in the Bay of Bengal, between Visakhapatnam and the Andaman Islands.
 Jalashwa immediately headed to Port Blair, with the critically injured seamen and two officers being airlifted from the ship.

 Lieutenant Commander Shwet Gupta and Lieutenant Ruchir Prasad were critically injured while trying to rescue their sailors.
 Gupta subsequently died of his injuries.

 On 26 February 2011, INS Jalashwa and were deployed to the Mediterranean Sea under Operation Safe Homecoming to evacuate Indian citizens from Libya in the aftermath of the turmoil from the 2011 Libyan civil war.
 They carried their full air wings, and a contingent of MARCOS.

-On 5 June 2023, a Varunastra Heavyweight Torpedo was test-fired by a Kamorta-class corvette at an Under Water Target System (UWTS) laid by INS Jalashwa.
+On 5 June 2023, a Varunastra heavyweight torpedo was test-fired by a Kamorta-class corvette at an Under Water Target System (UWTS) laid by INS Jalashwa.
 This was the first trial where the torpedo was equipped with High Explosive (HE) live warhead.

 INS Jalashwa was a part of Exercise Tiger Triumph 24 conducted in March 2024.
 It was a "bilateral tri-service Humanitarian Assistance and Disaster Relief (HADR) Exercise" conducted including Indian Armed Forces, US Army and US Marine Corps in Bay of Bengal.

 INS Jalashwa has undergone two refits.
 A short one, limited by financial constraints, helped the ship attain higher speeds.
 The second refit in 2012 was longer, and her radars and sensors were replaced with indigenous equipment.
 This reduced the navy's dependence on US-origin components, as it was uncomfortable with the US inspection regime.

+On 27 August 2026, Jalashwa entered the dry dock of the Hindustan Shipyard for a major refit which included complex structural repairs, overhauls and modernisation works.